mathigon/textbooks/content/fractals/content.md

 ---
 > id: coastline-dimension-1

-If we keep repeating this with larger and larger grids, we'd find that the dimension of the coastline of Britain tends towards 1.21.
+If we keep repeating this with larger and larger grids, we’d find that the dimension of the coastline of Britain tends towards 1.21.

 Mandelbrot realised that this fractal dimension is also a measure of the